Harriet Boyd Hawes: Later academic career

 Later the same year, Hawes returned to the United States.
 She accepted a position at Smith College teaching Greek Archaeology, epigraphy, and modern Greek in late 1900, and subsequently received her M.A. from Smith in 1901.
 She taught at Smith until 1905, interspersing her time there with frequent trips abroad for archaeological excursions.

-Map of the Aegean Sea surrounding Greece and Crete.

 Between 1901 and 1904, while on a leave of absence from Smith College, Harriet Boyd Hawes returned to Crete, where she discovered and excavated the Ancient Minoan settlement at Gournia on the northeastern coast of the island.
 Hawes was the first woman to direct a major field project in Greece, her crew consisting of over 100 workers and she was the first archaeologist to discover and completely excavate an Early Bronze Age Minoan town site.
 The material excavated from the site of Gournia was divided between the Heraklion Archaeological Museum in Crete and the University of Pennsylvania Museum of Archaeology and Anthropology, which supported her excavations.
 She was assisted by Edith Hall Dohan, her classmate from Smith College.
 In 1902, she described her discovery during a lecture tour of the United States and was the first woman to speak before the Archaeological Institute of America.
 The report of her findings, titled Gournia, Vasiliki and Other Prehistoric Sites on the Isthmus of Hierapetra, was published in 1908 by the American Exploration Society.
 She excavated many more Bronze and Iron Age settlements in the Aegean Sea region of the world and became a recognized authority on the area.
 In 1910, Smith College bestowed on her an honorary doctorate in the field of Humane Letters.
 Between 1920 and her retirement in 1936, she lectured at Wellesley College in Massachusetts, a historically women's college, on pre-Christian art.